Pictured: Pai, Thailand. Canadian writer Andrew Douglas shares his experiences as a young traveler in Thailand.

 The food trucks, youthful patrons, bars, and tattoo shops right outside of the Buddhist temple.
 Photo: Andrew Douglas

-It is important to tread lightly in people's homes, remain open to the concepts of other cultures, and set a sustainable example.
-If Pai authorities get sick of barefoot hippies traipsing into restaurants (cleanliness of the feet is big in Thailand), underdressed tourists strutting about Buddhist monuments, or impatient British patrons issuing demands in English, then this whole party could come crashing down.
+When visiting Pai, be extra cautious to model respectful social norms.
+The residents of Pai are friendly, humble, and given their various backgrounds, preferring of modesty.
+As international travelers, it is important that we tread lightly in other people's homes, remain open to the concepts of other cultures, and set a sustainable example.
+If authorities (there are designated Tourist Police) get sick of barefoot hippies traipsing into restaurants (cleanliness of the feet is big in Thailand), underdressed youths strutting about Buddhist monuments, or impatient patrons barking demands in English, then this whole party could come crashing down.

 A group of orange robed ordained monks gather outside of a riverside resort.